jasonsbarr/easy-http-fetch/README.md

 Currently only works with JSON data, but I'm working on that.

-If you have to support Internet Explorer and for some reason can't use Babel, (check out the Ajax version)[https://github.com/jasonsbarr/easy-http-ajax].
+If you have to support Internet Explorer and for some reason can't use Babel, [check out the Ajax version](https://github.com/jasonsbarr/easy-http-ajax).

 ## Public methods